EdWorkingPapers

 The Impact of Low-Ability Peers on Cognitive and Non-Cognitive Outcomes: Random Assignment Evidence on the Effects and Operating Channels

 … This paper presents new experimental estimates of the impact of low-ability peers on own outcomes using … assignment of students to junior high school classrooms and find that the proportion of low-ability peers, defined as …This paper presents new experimental estimates of the impact of low-ability peers on own outcomes using nationally representative data from China.
-We exploit the random assignment of students to junior high school classrooms and find that the proportion of low-ability peers, defined as having been retained during primary school (“repeaters”), has negative effects on non-repeaters’ cognitive… more →
+We exploit the random assignment of students to junior high school classrooms and find that the proportion of low-ability peers, defined as having been retained during primary school (“repeaters”), has negative effects on non-repeaters’ cognitive and… more →

 School Principal Race and the Hiring and Retention of Racially Diverse Teachers